 Privacy Shield Principles

-The scope of this notice covers EU Personal Data that ISS has obtained on behalf of employers and their agents by manually or electronically contacting or searching the appropriate sources of the data (public record holders, educational institutions, law enforcement agencies, etc.), and/or directly from consumers, employers or their agents, or other entities to which the consumer has or seeks a connection.
-The EU Personal Data collected may include standard PII (like name and address information) or sensitive categories of information (like personal information specifying racial or ethnic origin, political opinions, religious or philosophical beliefs or criminal records); what data is considered sensitive information may vary depending on jurisdiction.
+This section covers any EU Personal Data that ISS has obtained by manually or electronically searching public sources (public websites, official published lists, etc.); directly from individuals, clients or their agents, or other entities if located in the EU; or from clients, client agents, or other entities that indicate information is subject to Privacy Shield protection.
+EU Personal Data collected may include standard personally identifiable information (e.g., name, address, job title) or sensitive categories of information (i.e., personal information specifying racial or ethnic origin, political opinions, religious or philosophical beliefs or criminal records); which data is considered sensitive information may vary depending on jurisdiction.

 Below are some examples of ways that employers commonly use data provided by ISS:

 - to complete background checks on applicants and current employees